craftcms/docs/docs/getting-started-tutorial/more/README.md

 # Where to Go From Here

-Craft CMS is a powerful tool for modeling and managing content as you need it.
+Craft CMS is a powerful tool for modeling and managing content, the way _you_ want to.
 We’ve focused on some of Craft’s core features that let us scaffold a simple website—but there’s plenty more to explore.

 To get a better sense of how Craft can support your next project’s unique requirements, consider tackling one of these exercises: